Perth’s Best Art Galleries

 Fremantle Arts Centre

-Another behemoth in Perth arts, the Freo Arts Centre has been a cultural hub for WA since the 70s.
-Built by convicts in the 1860s, the building itself has a storied history, being used as a Lunatic Asylum, a Women’s Home, wartime accommodation for American servicemen in World War Two, and then a technical school before its transition to an arts centre.
-The program of exhibitions is always groundbreaking, whether it’s an examination of doomsday prepping subculture or bio-engineered kinetic sculptural forms.
+Another behemoth in Perth arts, the Freo Arts Centre has been a cultural hub for WA since the ’70s.
+Built by convicts in the 1860s, the building itself has a storied history, being used as a lunatic asylum, a women’s home, wartime accommodation for American servicemen in World War Two, and then a technical school before its transition to an arts centre.
+The program of exhibitions is always groundbreaking in both its subject matter and medium, while its event calendar is consistently packed with fun events, from gigs and music festivals to craft workshops.

 1 Finnerty Street, Fremantle